Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Do banks lend to US citizens in South Korea in 2026?

-As of early 2026, Korean banks do lend to US citizens, but approval typically requires you to have stable, documentable income (preferably Korean-sourced), an established Korean banking relationship, and the ability to meet strict debt-to-income (DSR) requirements.
+As of early 2026, Korean banks do lend to US citizens, but approval is far from guaranteed because you need to demonstrate stable, documentable income (preferably earned in South Korea), maintain a Korean banking relationship, and fit within the country's strict Debt Service Ratio (DSR) rules that cap how much of your income can go toward loan repayments.

-US citizens generally receive similar treatment to other foreign nationals when applying for mortgages in South Korea, with no special advantage or disadvantage based on American citizenship alone.
+US citizens generally receive similar treatment to other foreign nationals when applying for mortgages in South Korea, with no systematic advantage or disadvantage based on American nationality, though the practical experience can vary depending on which bank branch you visit and whether they have staff experienced with foreigner applications.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in South Korea.